xant3r0/backend/README.md

 - pg;

 ## Installation & Setup
 1. Make sure that you have installed node.js on your system.
-You can install it from [Link text](https://nodejs.org/en);
+You can install it from [here](https://nodejs.org/en);
 2. Use `git clone https://github.com/username/repo.git` to install the repo;
 3. Use `npm install ` to install all dependencies;
 4. Configure the .env file so the server starts correctly and it can connect with DB;